 Visitors enjoy the historic town square.
 The quaint Mason County courthouse amid large pecan trees offers an excellent photo opportunity.
-The restored, historic Odeon Theater features movies and musical entertainment throughout the year.
+The restored Odeon Theater features movies and musical entertainment throughout the year.

-The Fort Mason City Park is a 125-acre park with picnicking facilities among large pecan trees, fully equipped RV camping sites, a 9-hole golf course, a rodeo arena, athletic fields, walking trails, and a playscape.
-It is on U.S. 87 1 mile south of Mason, Texas.
-Telephone: 915-347-6449
+The Fort Mason City Park: is a 125-acre park with picnicking facilities among large pecan trees.
+This Hill Country Park is fully equipped RV camping sites, a 9-hole golf course, a rodeo arena, athletic fields, walking trails, and a playscape.

 Enjoy a relaxing drive through the spectacular Texas Hill Country on wide-open roads lined with breath-taking flowers and trees.
 Relish views only available in the Hill Country.
 You’ll feel like you’re light years away from a crowded freeway…because you are.

 And, you won’t have to pick up and move.
 No packing and unpacking.
 You can make yourself at home and still experience a multitude of adventures that are fun for the whole family.

 Here are just a few of the possibilities: